-Table 4 indicates that our identification becomes considerably stronger at higher levels of spatial aggregation; hence, we replicate the above specifications at the level of TTWAs.
+While corresponding first-stage results in Panel B show that our instruments for the refusal rate and the share developed land all have the predicted signs and are highly statistically significant, the Kleibergen-Paap F statistic cautions that weak identification may be an issue.
+Since Table 4 indicates that our identification becomes considerably stronger at higher levels of spatial aggregation, we replicate the analysis at the level of TTWAs.
 These areas are designed to correspond with the local labour market area level, so they may also be more appropriate for analysing the impact of labour demand shocks.
-Results are reported again in Table 5, in the last two columns of Panel A and column (2) of Panel B. Supply constraints - especially regulatory constraints - turn out to be highly significant determinants of the sensitivity of house prices to shifts in demand, while weak identification is no longer an issue.
-Moreover, the magnitudes of the effects in column (4) of Table 5 - especially the coefficient on the interaction term for regulatory constraints (0.30 vs. 0.27) - are now similar to the TTWA-level results in Table 4.
-Overall, these results are reassuring that our main findings are robust to endogeneity concerns related to our earnings measure.
+Results are reported in the second column in Panel A of Table 5.
+We again standardise supply constraints to their standard deviation at the LPA level so the coefficients in columns (1) and (2) of Panel A are directly comparable.
+Supply constraints - especially regulatory constraints - turn out to be highly significant determinants of the sensitivity of house prices to shifts in demand, while weak identification is no longer an issue.